Germany conducts first nationwide emergency warning day in decades | DW | 10.09.2020

 For the first time in almost 30 years, Germany is carrying out a nationwide emergency warning day.
-Besides blaring sirens, people can expect to get push notifications as well as TV and radio interruptions.
+Besides blaring sirens, people get push notifications as well as TV and radio interruptions.

-For those living in or visiting Germany on Thursday, things are about to get loud.
+For those living in or visiting Germany on Thursday, things got loud this morning.

-At 11 a.m. sharp (0900 GMT) Germany will carry out a nationwide test of its civil alarm systems — with everything from sirens to push notifications on smartphones being tested.
-The test is slated to run for exactly 20 minutes.
+At 11 a.m. sharp (0900 GMT) Germany carried out a nationwide test of its civil alarm systems — with everything from sirens to push notifications on smartphones being tested.
+The test was slated to run for exactly 20 minutes.

 It's the first test of its kind since Germany was reunified in 1991.